-Although the Hebrew word translated “desire” can mean a simple desire, it can also mean a craving or longing, which is its meaning in this context since the outworking of a woman’s sin nature would be an unnatural desire.
-C. F. Keil writes: “she was punished with a desire bordering upon disease (from תְּשׁוּקָה שׁוּק to run, to have a violent craving for a thing)” (Keil and Delitzsch Commentary on the Old Testament, emphasis the author’s).
-Certainly there are exceptions, but in general women have a strong desire to have a man in their life in spite of the fact that throughout most of history that meant being domineered and often mistreated (but also for most of history the woman did not have a choice about marriage).
-Also, especially until very recently women also needed men in their lives because life was labor intensive and dangerous, and it was important for a woman to have men in her life who could deal with much of the heavy work and who also could protect the family.
+When it comes to the normal use of “desire,” scholars have suggested many ways that Eve could have desired Adam and women in general desire men, especially focusing on the desire for sex and the desire for security and provision.
+Since the desire mentioned in Genesis is specifically a result of the fallen nature of Eve (and thus all women), the desire would be a craving or longing that was intensified by the woman’s sin nature.
+C. F. Keil writes: “she was punished with a desire bordering upon disease (from תְּשׁוּקָה שׁוּק to run, to have a violent craving for a thing).”a Certainly there are exceptions, but in general, women have a strong desire to have a man in their life in spite of the fact that throughout most of history that meant being domineered and often mistreated.
+Also, especially until very recently women also needed men in their lives because life was labor-intensive and dangerous, and it was important for a woman to have men in her life who could deal with much of the heavy work and who also could protect the family.
 Men desire women also, but due to a generally different mindset and their greater size and strength, they are less susceptible to abuse.

-The second part of the consequence to women due to Eve’s sin was being ruled by the men in her life.
-Throughout history men have generally ruled over women because they are bigger and stronger and also because many women spent most of their youthful years pregnant or nursing or caring for children.
-The fact that many men harshly domineered their wives was not a consequence intended by God or brought about by Him, but rather was a consequence of the sin nature in men showing up in their dominating women due to their greater size and strength.
+“and he will rule over you.”
+Another part of the consequence to women due to Eve’s sin was being ruled by the men in her life.
+Throughout history, men have generally ruled over women because they are bigger and stronger and also because many women spent most of their youthful years pregnant or nursing or caring for children.
+The fact that many men harshly domineered their wives was not a consequence intended by God or brought about by Him but rather was a consequence of the sin nature in men showing up in their dominating women due to their greater size and strength.

-The consequences for sin that Adam and Eve received were not the design or desire of God, who warned them not to sin, nor were they proscriptive, they were descriptive.
+The consequences of sin that Adam and Eve received were not the design or desire of God, who warned them not to sin, nor were they proscriptive, they were descriptive.
 That is, what God told Adam and Eve were not commands about how to live but were descriptions of what would happen in life.
-For example, Eve was not commanded to desire her husband and let him rule her; instead, God gave her a description of how things would be in the now fallen world.
+For example, Eve was not commanded to desire her husband and let him rule her; instead, God gave her a description of how things would be in the now-fallen world.
 Those descriptions let Adam and Eve know what would happen as the sin nature outworked itself in them.
-Similarly, Adam was not commanded to work hard in order to eat, he was told that as a consequence of his sin he would have to work hard to eat.
+Similarly, Adam was not commanded to work hard in order to eat; he was told that as a consequence of his sin, he would have to work hard to eat.